Igor Klejch

-Igor Klejch (born 28 March 1964) is a retired footballer who played as a midfielder for clubs in Czechoslovakia and Greece.
+Igor Klejch (born 28 March 1964) is a Slovak former professional footballer who played as a forward for clubs in Czechoslovakia and Greece.

 Club career

-Klejch began playing football in the Czechoslovakian first division, making 149 appearances before the league split in 1992, including 28 appearances for FC Nitra during the 1990–91 season.
+Klejch began playing football in the Czechoslovak First League, making 149 appearances before the league split in 1992, including 28 appearances for FC Nitra during the 1990–91 season.
 He would become the leading goal-scorer in the Slovak second division the following season.
-Klejch played for Baník Ostrava and Svit Zlín in the Gambrinus liga, scoring a total of 17 goals in 58 appearances over two league seasons.
+Klejch played for Baník Ostrava and Svit Zlín in the Czech First League, scoring a total of 17 goals in 58 appearances over two league seasons.
+Klejch finished his time in Czechoslovakia, including the successor state Czech Republic, with 58 goals from 208 top flight matches.

 In July 1995, Klejch joined Greek Superleague side Panachaiki F.C. for the three seasons and would appear in 94 league matches and score 25 goals for the club.